gabriel-tavas/gabriel.tavas/README.md

 # gabriel.tavas
+(My words are italicized.
+Everything else was written by an AI!)

-==As part of the Master in Design for Distributed Innovation (MDDI) program, my teammates and I are creating an eating utensil that is made from all natural materials.
-Currently, I am preparing to make one version with agar as the matrix, linen/flax as the reinforcer, and glycerol as the plasticizer.==
+*As part of the Master in Design for Distributed Innovation (MDDI) program, my teammates and I are creating an eating utensil that is made from all natural materials.
+Currently, I am preparing to make one version with agar as the matrix, linen/flax as the reinforcer, and glycerol as the plasticizer.*

 The first step in this process is to create the agar solution.
 To do this, you will need to: